amrkhaliifa/simple-image-slider/README.md

 # simple-image-slider
-select image from gallery to show it as bigest fram
+select image from gallery to show it as bigest frame